Skip to main content

 • “Nice and funny game - something akin to Cultist Simulator (but shorter, easier, and much less grindy) and Stacklands (but more complex and funnier) combined.”

-The game experiences notable stability issues, including frequent freezes and lag, particularly in the late-game.
+The game suffers from stability issues, including frequent freezes when acquiring new cards and lag in the late-game.
 Players have reported bugs and difficulties with certain mechanics, suggesting a need for quality-of-life improvements to enhance overall performance.

 • “You are supposed to acquire more and more cards while expanding the play area, but every time you do, there is a chance the game just freezes.”